DTUWindEnergy/WEAVE-taxonomy/README.md

 In 2020, the definition of taxonomy terms were added and the taxonomy was converted into FAIR machine-actionable controlled vocabulary using [sheet2rdf](https://github.com/fair-data-collective/sheet2rdf).
 The controlled vocabulary is served to humans and machines using an instace of [OntoStack](http://data.windenergy.dtu.dk/ontologies/view/) hosted by DTU Wind Energy.

+In 2021, the persistent URL [purl.org/neat](purl.org/neat) has been registered for the taxonomy.
+Currently the taxonomy is under extension by [IEA Wind TCP Task 41](https://windenergy.dtu.dk/english/research/research-projects/iea-wind-tcp-task-41).

 # Tooling
 ## [sheet2rdf](https://github.com/fair-data-collective/sheet2rdf)